 From floodplain marshes to flatwoods and shady hammocks, the park has 12 distinct natural communities that hold over 30 listed species of flora and fauna.
-The park's botanical bounty includes delicate mosses, butterfly orchids, sawgrass, cutthroat grass, fetterbush and gallberry with expansive, colorful fields of lotus and pickerelweed.
+The park's botanical bounty includes delicate mosses, butterfly orchids, sawgrass, cutthroat grass, fetterbush and gallberry with expansive, colorful fields of lotus and pickerelweed that stretch towards the sun.

-The pine and scrubby flatwoods found in the park are host to longleaf pines, scrub oaks, Florida scrub jays, Sherman fox squirrels, gopher tortoises, white-tailed deer, turkeys, bobcats and the gray fox.
-Additionally, Lake Kissimmee State Park hosts over 200 species of birds, making it one of the best birding areas in central Florida.
+The pine and scrubby flatwoods found in the park are host to: long leaf pines, scrub oaks, Florida scrub jays, Sherman fox squirrels, gopher tortoises, white-tailed deer, turkeys, bobcats and the grey fox.
+In fact, Lake Kissimmee State Park hosts over two hundred species of birds, making it one of the best birding areas in central Florida.
 Some of the more notable species are the bald eagle, snail kite, sandhill crane and crested caracara.

-Europeans arrived in Florida in the 1500s but their presence was not felt until the 1800s.
-During the Third Seminole War, Fort Gardiner was built nearby as a temporary fortification.
-After the war, the area was widely used for timber and turpentine operations.
+Europeans arrived in Florida in the 1500s, but their presence was not felt until the 1800's.
+During the Third Seminole War, Fort Gardiner was built nearby as a temporary fortification; after the war the area was widely used for timber and turpentine operations.

-During the Civil War, the area was used for raising cattle that were shipped to the Confederate Army or traded with Cuba for supplies.
-After the war, cattle became the main industry and this continues today.
+During the Civil War the area was used for raising cattle that were shipped to the Confederate Army or traded with Cuba for supplies.
+After the war, cattle became the main industry and this continues to the present day.